- The definition of a reprieve is an escape, either permanently or temporarily, from expected punishment or consequences.

 An example of reprieve is when you tell your grounded child that he or she can go out after all.

-Origin: earlier repry < Anglo-Fr repris < MFr, pp. of reprendre, to take back, prob. altered by assoc. with ME repreven, reprove
+Origin: earlier repry ; from Anglo-French repris ; from Middle French past participle of reprendre, to take back, probably altered by associated, association with Middle English repreven, reprove

 transitive verb re·prieved, re·priev·ing, re·prieves